samRiley04/PayCAT/documentation/payroll-algorithm.md

 - Some parts of this code section are not used, but I am too scared to remove them.
 - in `for date in daysWorking:`, public holiday dates are removed from the (copied) list of all public holidays IF you are already working on that public holiday.
 This is because that same list is iterated through straight afterwards, and used to generate public holiday _observed_ shifts (which by definition, occur on dates you are NOT working).
 Does that make sense?
 - in `for date in daysWorking:`, note that a timedelta object is constructed to insert the penalty rates for the day after a public holiday.
 This timedelta is created using the _KEYS_ in `PENALTY_RATES_PH_GENERIC`.
 A reminder to ensure they are integers.
 (This also occurs in `for PH in P_H_COPY:`)
+    - When creating the entry for the day _after_ a public holiday, `blendRatesDicts()` is used to ensure that after 8am when the public holiday ends, the correct penalty rates are paid.
 - `tempDict` is sorted by date in these steps as public holiday observed shifts would have been added to the end of the dict. (more a formatting issue than anything else.)

 ## analyseRoster - Checkpoints